opnfv/functest/docs/testing/user/userguide/index.rst

 When the Tempest suite is executed, each test duration is measured and the full console output is stored to a *log* file for further analysis.

-The Tempest testcases are distributed accross two
+The Tempest testcases are distributed across two
 Tiers:

   * Smoke Tier - Test Case 'tempest_smoke_serial'